Theoretical constraints on tidal triggering of slow earthquakes: Abstract

 \section{Abstract}

-Tidal stress is a globally acting perturbation driven primarily by the gravitational forcing of the Moon and the Sun.
+Tidal stress is a globally acting perturbation driven primarily by the gravitational forces of the Moon and the Sun.
 Understanding how tidal stresses can trigger seismic events is essential for constraining tectonic environments that are sensitive to small stress perturbations.
-Here, employing a spring–block with rate-and-state friction, we investigate tidal triggering on velocity-weakening stable sliding faults with stiffness slightly exceeding the critical stiffness.
-We first apply idealized step-like and boxcar normal stress perturbations to demonstrate a resonance-like amplification of slip rate when the perturbation period approaches the intrinsic frictional timescale of state evolution.
-Next, we perform nondimensional analyses and numerical simulations with harmonic tidal-like perturbations to identify the key parameters controlling tidal triggering and their admissible ranges.
-Triggered slip events are further characterized using physically interpretable quantities, including radiation efficiency and tidal phase.
-Our results show that even small stress perturbations can trigger periodic as well as complex slip events on stable sliding faults.
+Here, employing a spring–block model with rate-and-state friction, we investigate tidal triggering on velocity-weakening stable sliding faults with stiffness slightly exceeding the critical stiffness.
+We first apply a step and a boxcar with finite duration normal stress perturbation to demonstrate a resonance-like amplification of slip velocity for specific boxcar durations.
+Next, we perform nondimensional analyses and numerical simulations with harmonic perturbations to identify the key parameters controlling tidal triggering and their admissible ranges.
+Triggered slip events are further characterized using physically observable quantities, including radiation efficiency and tidal phase.
+Our results show that even small stress perturbations can trigger periodic as well as temporally complex slip events on stable sliding faults.
 The triggering behavior is primarily controlled by the normalized perturbation period and the normalized perturbation amplitude.
 An increase in the normalized period shifts event timing from the peak of tidal stress toward the peak of stress rate, whereas increasing the normalized amplitude promotes a transition from slow to fast events.
-The parameter space permitting triggered events suggests that the parameter which characterizes the instantaneous frictional strength of an interface, should not exceed tens to hundreds of kilopascals, and that the characteristic slip distance for frictional weakening is likely on the order of micrometers.
+This framework helps explain the period-dependent sensitivity and the observed phase preference between tidal stress and maximum slip velocity.
+Comparison between observed and model-predicted tidal correlation patterns may therefore help constrain the instantaneous frictional strength of the interface, as well as the characteristic slip distance for frictional weakening.